-Contact a Non-profit Organization
+6. Contact a Non-profit Organization

-Start a Kickstarter Fundraising Campaign
+7. Start a Kickstarter Fundraising Campaign

-Crowdfunding sites make fundraising easy by giving you a platform to tell everyone – family, friends, and stranger everywhere your story and how you’re struggling to pay the cost of your loved one’s funeral.
+Crowdfunding sites make fundraising easy by giving you a platform to tell everyone – family, friends, and strangers everywhere your story and how you’re struggling to pay the cost of your loved one’s funeral.

-Funds Within The Deceased’s Estate
+8. Funds Within The Deceased’s Estate

 The disadvantage of this method is that many people lack the discipline required over many years to accumulate enough for a funeral.

-If your loved one were in the military, they are entitled to free burial in a national cemetery.
-There’s no charge for a gravesite, marker, vault, opening, and closing of the grave.
-The Veterans Administration office will pay a burial allowance to your family to cover other funeral expenses.
-And the VA will pay a sum toward a burial plot elsewhere if you are not buried in a national cemetery.
+If your loved one was in the military, he is entitled to free burial in a national cemetery.
+The gravesite, vault, marker, opening, and closing of the grave are free.
+The Veterans Administration office will give your family a burial allowance to pay other funeral expenses.
+If your loved one is not buried in a national cemetery, the VA will pay a sum to buy a burial plot elsewhere.

-Employer or Union Benefits
+11. Employer or Union Benefits

-Inquire About Federal-State Assistance
+13. Inquire About Federal-State Assistance

 If you can’t get the money together to pay for the funeral costs, it’s possible to get some help from the government.

-Indigent Burial Assistance Programs
+14. Indigent Burial Assistance Programs

 The most important thing for you to do if paying for a loved one’s funeral is an issue is to keep the funeral costs as low as possible.
 Come up with a budget and stick to it.